-Cardiac Ablation Keeps Ann On the Move
+Cardiac Ablation Keeps Ann on the Move

-|After an outpatient procedure to correct her heart's irregular rhythm, Ann doesn't miss a beat keeping up with the busy teens at Chaminade-Julienne High School.
+After an outpatient procedure to correct her heart's irregular rhythm, Ann doesn't miss a beat keeping up with the busy teens at Chaminade-Julienne High School.

 Growing up in Dayton’s Five Oaks neighborhood, Ann Szabo loved playing sports – an interest that stayed with her as she became an adult and the mother of six sons.
 The boys are all grown now, but Ann and her husband of 34 years, Chuck, still enjoy an active lifestyle.

-“Chuck and I attend many of Chaminade Julienne’s sports events,” she says.
+“Chuck and I attend many of Chaminade Julienne’s sports events,” she said.
 “All my boys played sports there and my eldest son is the boys’ varsity assistant basketball coach.”
 Ann, herself a Julienne alumna, works at the school as an administrative assistant in the development and alumni office.

-Imagine, then, this active 58-year old’s surprise when her daily two-mile trek along the Great Miami River turned into a trip to Good Samaritan Hospital’s emergency department.
+Imagine, then, this active 58-year-old’s surprise when her daily two-mile trek along the Great Miami River turned into a trip to Good Samaritan Hospital’s emergency department.
 “Chuck and I had been walking for about a half mile when I found that I couldn’t catch my breath,” Ann recalls.
 “My shoulder blades and neck ached, and I began to feel light-headed.
 I sat down, lowered my head and asked Chuck to get the car.
 As he started to walk away, I knew I was going to faint, so he dialed 911.”

 The responding EMTs quickly hooked Ann up to an EKG machine, which fed data straight to Good Samaritan’s emergency team.
-“I was frightened and worried that I was having a heart attack,” Ann says.
+“I was frightened and worried that I was having a heart attack,” Ann said.
 “Then I heard the EMTs mention ‘rapid heartbeat.’ ”

 When Ann arrived at Good Samaritan, the emergency team was ready for her.
-“They told me they were going to perform a cardioversion – shock my heart back into proper rhythm by quickly stopping and starting it,” Ann says.
+“They told me they were going to perform a cardioversion – shock my heart back into proper rhythm by quickly stopping and starting it,” Ann said.
 “They gave me some mild sedation and told me it would feel like a donkey kicked me in the chest – and it did!”

 Treat or Wait?